pdalberti/rails-gcp-terraform-sample-app/storage/ochrana-pred-zlem-a-dobrem.md

-# OCHRANA PŘED ZLEM A DOBREM
+# Ochrana před zlem a dobrem

 *Protection from evil and good*